Bob-Group/bobgo-magento-extension/Readme.md

 ### ✓ Step 1: Create an account on Bob Go

-You need to create an account on Bob Go to get your Store Identified by the API.
+You need to create an account on Bob Go to get your store identified by the API.

 Please visit [Bob Go](https://bobgo.co.za) to create an account.